 - a) from Preliminary to Advanced levels (informal), a jacket or coat must be short, may be double breasted.
 Cutaway coats/mini tails are permitted providing they are cut straight across the back - b) for Advanced and all FEI levels, a tailcoat is optional.
-Jackets are permitted - c) up to Advanced, the colour of the jacket or coat should be a solid colour or a very faint or tweed pattern - d) for FEI levels jackets and coats should be a dark colour having a brightness value of less than 32% on the international HSV colour scale.
-Refer to the FEI website for Colour Chart http://www.fei.org/fei/disc/dressage/useful-docs - e) bright colours such as red, orange, pink, yellow, lime green, purple and wide contrast stripes and multi-coloured jackets and coats are not permitted - f) accents such as piping and matching colour sections on collars and/or pocket flaps of a different colour to the coat are permitted - g) tailcoats may be worn with snaffle - h) wearing a coat is optional if the rider feels overheated
+Jackets are permitted - c) up to Advanced, the colour of the jacket or coat should be a solid colour or a very faint or tweed pattern - d) for FEI levels jackets and coats, any solid colour is permitted - e) bright colours such as red, orange, pink, yellow, lime green, and wide contrast stripes and multicoloured jackets and coats are not permitted - f) accents such as piping and matching colour sections on collars and/or pocket flaps of a different colour to the coat are permitted - g) tailcoats may be worn with snaffle - h) wearing a coat is optional if the rider feels overheated

-- i) waistcoats and fitted vests are permitted with jackets and coats or when jackets and coats are not worn in hot weather - j) back protectors may be worn under or over the jacket or coat - k) a non flapping rain jacket, either clear or similar colour to the coat may be worn over the coat in wet weather
+- waistcoats and fitted vests are permitted with jackets and coats or when jackets and coats are not worn in hot weather - j) back protectors may be worn under or over the jacket or coat - a non flapping rain jacket, either clear or similar colour to the coat may be worn over the coat in wet weather